 - You or your plan administrator should email the completed documents to the Board at [email protected].

 - The Board will review the benefit to ensure it is “at least as favorable” to statutory benefits and notify you of its determination.

-- Employers offering benefits outside PFL - If you are an employer who is interested in providing an enhanced benefit outside the parameters of PFL:
+- Employers offering benefits outside Paid Family Leave - If you are an employer who is interested in providing an enhanced benefit outside the parameters of Paid Family Leave:

 - You may do so without any notification to the Workers’ Compensation Board.

 - However, you are still required to maintain coverage for statutory Paid Family Leave benefits and provide proof of coverage to the Board either through your insurance carrier or directly if you are self-insured.